“Ma’am” and “Sir” in a Transgender World: Part One

 So I enter the dry cleaners, wait my turn in line, pay the clerk, at which point she says, “Thank you, ma’am, have a nice day.”
 I could tell I felt…disappointed.

-Now, it’s normal for me to feel a pang of annoyance whenever a stranger calls me “ma’am,” thanks to how conscious I am of how the incorrect use of “ma’am” or “sir” can affect my transgender clients.
+Now, it’s normal for me to feel a pang of annoyance whenever a stranger calls me “ma’am,” thanks to how conscious I am of how the incorrect use of “ma’am” or “sir” can affect my trans and nonbinary clients.
 But disappointed?
 That was a new one for me.

 I didn’t realize until I sat down to write this blog post that it was because I had entered the dry cleaners in a more “masculine” head space.
 It’s a place I find myself in quite often and have spent many years working on embracing that very natural part of who I am.
 Being called “ma’am” derailed me in that moment.
 It felt like she had a fleeting impression of who I was, unconsciously assigned a word to it, spoke it, and it was…well, not right.